codewithumar/passwordmanagerFlutter/README.md

 Application should be able to Signup the user and  Login with Google account Or with the email/Paswword.

 #### Random Password
-Applicatioon should be able to genertae random password with the user choice of length (8-50) and choice (special charaters ,number alphabets).
+Applicatioon should be able to generte random password with the user choice of length (8-50) and choice (special charaters ,number, alphabets).

 #### Save Credientals

-Application should be able to give the user ability to save wthere credientals with random password and emauil.
+Application should be able to give the user ability to save there credientals with random password and email.

 #### Saved Credientals list

 Application should be able to show the user its saved credientals list.

-#### Edit, Delete, Copy and Update
+#### Edit Todo

-Application should be able to give the ability to user to edit its saved credientals delete them or update them.
+Application should be able to give the ability to user to edit its saved credientals .
+####  Delete Todo

+Application should be able to give the ability to user to delete its saved credientals.
+#### Copy Todo

+Application should be able to give the ability to user to copy its saved credientals.
+#### Update Todo

+Application should be able to give the ability to user to update its saved credientals.

 [![Watch the video]](https://youtu.be/h4tWM4c2SrQ)